-For Azure timeshare contracts made in mid-2019 and financed by VFL, the seller was usually Axure XP Limited, and Azure Services Limited was the credit intermediary (as the loan agreement indicates was the case here).
+For Azure timeshare contracts made in mid-2018 and financed by VFL, the seller was usually Axure XP Limited, and Azure Services Limited was the credit intermediary.
+I assume that was the case here, although - as I have indicated - I have not been provided with any documents to show the exact position.
 The links between those companies and VFL were such that section 75 conditions were met.
-I have therefore considered what has been said about the sale in June 2019.
+I have therefore considered what has been said about the sale in June 2018.